Office Workers Have 38% Higher MSK Rates Than Laborers And Other Workforce Health Assumptions Your Data Is Busting

 Behavior tells the real story.
 Income is just a subplot.

-Why Industry Benchmarking Leads Employers to Overspend on the Wrong Programs
+Why Industry Benchmarking Leads Employers to Overspend on the Wrong Health Programs

 Most employers still compare themselves to others in their industry.
 Manufacturers benchmark against other manufacturers.
 Tech against tech.
 But that broad-brush approach hides what’s really happening inside the workforce.